transient-haskell/transient/README.md

 These articles contains executable examples

-This the text of the first article:
+This is the text of the first article:

 # Introduction #